Commentary: Active government oversight has reduced Singapore's income inequality

 Our progressive tax system also places a greater tax burden on the rich and helps low-income households.
 Our most recent adjustment to the tax system in 2015 raised personal income tax rates for individuals earning above S$160,000.

-International Monetary Fund data also shows that Singapore’s income growth for households in the lowest 20 per cent came in at 37.1 per cent from 2004 to 2014, compared to the US’s -8.2 per cent and the UK’s 2.8 per cent.
+International Monetary Fund data also shows that Singapore’s income growth for households in the lowest 20 per cent came in at 37.1 per cent from 2004 to 2014, compared to the US’ 8.2 per cent and the UK’s 2.8 per cent.

 EDUCATION AN ENABLER FOR LOW-INCOME FAMILIES